Adrianlov/Memory-Game-Project/README.md

 I used the W3C HTML Validator tool to validate my HTML code.

 I used the W3C CSS Validator tool to validate my CSS code.

+I used  beautifytools.com tool to validate my javascript code